What Is A RoPA? Record Of Processing Activities Under Article 30 GDPR (Including Non-EU Companies)

 Processor RoPA

 Many organisations are both.
 For example, you act as controller for HR, but processor for customer-hosted data.
-You may therefore need two views, even if they live in one file.
+Therefore, you may need two views, even if you keep them in one file.

 Your RoPA should let you understand your processing without guesswork.